Dr Lidia Badarnah

 Bachelor in Architecture (cum laude), Technion (2005)

-Dr Lidia Badarnah is a designer, educator, and researcher in architecture working at the intersection of environment, buildings and their services, and natural systems.
-She joined the University of West of England (UWE) Bristol in September 2018.
+Dr Lidia Badarnah is a designer, educator, and researcher in architecture working at the intersection of environment, buildings, services, users and natural systems.
+She joined UWE in September 2018.
 She received her PhD in Architecture from TU-Delft and carried out her postdoctoral studies at the Building Technology Lab at MIT, and worked at the Welsh School of Architecture at Cardiff University and at the Emergent Technologies & Design Programme (EmTech) at the Architectural Association in London before joining UWE Bristol.
 She received competitive fellowships and awards, and has been invited to give talks and organise workshops internationally.

-Lidia is a core member at the Centre of Architecture and the Built Environment (CABER).
+Lidia is the Engagement Lead at the Centre of Architecture and the Built Environment (CABER).
 Her work contributes to an emerging area that seeks to redefine environmental design in architecture through mimicking natural systems (i.e. biomimetics), changing approaches from conventional separated building systems to adaptive and integrated solutions and methods for enhanced sustainability and resilience in architecture.
 Throughout her academic career, she has developed a significant experience in teaching and research at the intersection of domains.

 Lidia's approach is systematic and multi-disciplinary to solving design problems, tackling global societal and environmental challenges in novel ways.
 Her work aligns with UWE Beacons ‘creative industries and technologies’ and ‘sustainability and climate change resilience’ and establishes an ambitious and innovative research strand for UWE in biomimetics.

-• Sara Jalali, 'Adaptive Design Strategies for Integrated Solar Envelopes', expected year of graduation 2025, UWE.
-Supervision team: Dr. Lidia Badarnah (DoS, first supervisor) and Dr. Eleonora Nicoletti (second supervisor)
+- Sara Jalali, 'Adaptive Design Strategies for Integrated Solar Envelopes', year of graduation 2026, UWE.
+Supervision team: Dr. Lidia Badarnah (Director of Studies, first supervisor), Dr. Eleonora Nicoletti (second supervisor) and Prof. Jessica Lamond (third suprvisor)

-• Hope Ameh, 'AMPHI-BIO-TECTURE: sustainable solutions inspired by nature for flood mitigation', expected year of graduation 2024, UWE.
-Supervision team: Prof. Jessica Lamond (DoS, first supervisor) and Dr. Lidia Badarnah (second supervisor)
+- Hope Ameh, 'AMPHI-BIO-TECTURE: sustainable solutions inspired by nature for flood mitigation', year of graduation 2025, UWE.
+Supervision team: Prof. Jessica Lamond (DoS, first supervisor), Dr. Lidia Badarnah (second supervisor) and Dr. Eduardo Costa (third supervisor)

-• Francesco Sommese, 'Biomimetic Adaptive Building Envelopes', expected year of graduation 2024, University of Naples Federico II, Italy.
+- Francesco Sommese, 'Biomimetic Adaptive Building Envelopes', year of graduation 2024, University of Naples Federico II, Italy.
 Supervision team: Prof. Gigliola Ausiello (principal supervisor) and Dr. Lidia Badarnah (external supervisor)

 PhD supervision and funding opportunities are available - please send your CV and research interest to Lidia's E-mail.